Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

 Inference rules for quartets of unrooted phylogenetic trees are rules of the type $ab|cd + ab|ce \mapsto ab|de$, meaning that if $ab|cd$ and $ab|ce$ are quartets induced by a tree, this implies that $ab|de$ is a quartet induced by the same tree.
 Such inference rules have been extensively studied for phylogenetic trees \cite[e.g.][]{bandelt1986reconstructing,erdos1999logs1}, since they allow to extract more quartets from only limited quartet information available.
 More recently, inference rules for \emph{quarnets} (4-leaf subnetworks) of fully undirected networks have also been studied \cite{huber2018quarnet}.
 The method presented in this paper partially relies on new inference rules for quartet profiles.
 We note that since we study semi-directed networks and hence the subnetwork induced by fewer leaves might force the loss of information on reticulation events, these rules are inherently different from the undirected quarnet inference rules presented in \cite{huber2018quarnet}.

-Formally, an \emph{inference rule} for quartet profiles is a rule of the type that can be applied to a set of distinct quartet profiles $\Q=\{q_1, \ldots, q_k\}$ and returns a set of new quartet profiles $\Q'=\{q_1, \ldots, q_l\}$.
-We say that such an inference rule is \emph{valid} if the following implication holds for all semi-directed networks $\N$ (possibly restricted to a certain subclass of semi-directed networks)
+Formally, an \emph{inference rule} for quartet profiles is a rule of the type that can be applied to a set of distinct quartet profiles $\Q=\{q_1, \ldots, q_k\}$ and \CorrB{yields} a set of new quartet profiles $\Q'=\{q_1, \ldots, q_l\}$. \CorrB{Recall that each $q_i$ forms a set of quartet trees: if $|q_i| = 1$, it is identified with the split of its unique quartet tree, e.g.\ $ab | cd$, and if $|q_i| = 2$, it is represented using circular ordering notation, e.g.\ $(abcd)$.} We say that an inference rule is \emph{valid} if the following implication holds for all semi-directed networks $\N$ (possibly restricted to a certain subclass of semi-directed networks)

 The \emph{order} of an inference rule is its input size~$k$.
 A second order inference rule is called \emph{dyadic}, while a third order rule is \emph{triadic}.

 We first introduce two well-known dyadic inference rules for quartets of unrooted phylogenetic trees (see e.g. \cite{bandelt1986reconstructing,erdos1999logs1}):